 UCSF ChimeraX is the next-generation molecular visualization program from the Resource for Biocomputing, Visualization, and Informatics (RBVI), following UCSF Chimera.

 The outer-membrane protein CymA admits bulky molecules into the periplasmic space of Klebsiella oxytoca.
 Here, CymA (PDB 4d5d chain A) is depicted in a style reminiscent of a diagnostic X-ray, with transparent molecular surface and β-strand “ribs” in white.
 The protein has ingested α-cyclodextrin (top) and β-cyclodextrin (bottom), bound at the entry site and near the exit, respectively.
 Cyclodextrin carbon atoms are shown in blue-gray and oxygen atoms in brick red.
-For image setup other than orientation, see the command file xray.cxc.
+For image setup, see the command file xray.cxc.

 The GDP- and GTP-bound conformations of the transducin α-subunit (1tag and 1tnd, respectively) differ primarily in three regions, termed switch 1, switch 2, and switch 3.
 The structures have been superimposed with matchmaker and shown as cartoons, with “empty” outlines where the structures are almost the same (for simplicity, only one conformation's outlines are shown).
 The GTP analog GTPγS is displayed as spheres color-coded by heteroatom.
 For 2D labels and image setup other than structure orientation, see the command file switch.cxc.